urbanairship/passtools-ruby/README.md

 returns a templated Pass instance that has the same accessors as above.
 This instance can be persisted with the #create method.
 Once it persisted, further changes must be persisted with the #update method

+Each Pass or Template instance has access to the API methods that make sense for an single object(eg. create, update, push, delete).

 ## Usage